-The products falling under these product groups are used mainly for internal consumption and by customers belonging to Cosmetic, Dyestuff, Pharmaceutical and Tyre industries.
-The product groups comprise about 21 products.
+The products falling under these product groups are used mainly for internal consumption and by customers belonging to Cosmetic, groups comprise about 21 products.
 Resorcinol, Resorcinol Formaldehyde Resins, 1,3-Cyclohexanedione, Anisole, Sulphur Trioxide, Chlorosulphonic Acid and Caustic Soda are some of the key products.